Jump to content

 Updating the compile of Barnyard2 on Windows:

-PostgreSQL has been updated from 18.1 to 18.2 Converted Compiling script to Powershell Option to keep CYGWin installed What's New in Version 1.16.2026
+PostgreSQL has been updated from 18.1 to 18.2 The compiling script has been converted to PowerShell Added an option to keep Cygwin installed What's New in Version 1.16.2026

 Updating the compile of Barnyard2 on Windows: